 - 1. Create hardware type groups

 - 2. Assign and configure the Saltboot formula for each hardware type group

-- 3. Synchronize images to the branch server

-- 4. Deploy images to the terminals
+- 3. Deploy images to the terminals

 Each procedure is detailed in this section.

 For other methods of booting terminals, including using a USB device, or booting over a wireless network, see Retail > Retail-deploy-terminals-other.